 3 Common Itchy Scalp Causes

-These pesky white flakes are a common partner-in-crime to itchy scalp.
+These white flakes are a common partner-in-crime to itchy scalp.
 An overgrowth of yeast called Malassezia causes the scalp to be inflamed, leading to a plague of itching and flaking.
 If your itchy scalp is associated with dandruff, under-washing your hair could be aggravating it further, leading to a pileup of oil and dead skin cells.

 To get your scalp free from dandruff, switch to an anti-dandruff shampoo so you can get quick relief from dryness, itching, and irritation while boosting your scalp’s protective barrier against dandruff.